 Our Advocacy and Our Access Centers

 CRC works for all children and parents.
 This is why we advocate amending our national social policy and state statutes to reflect sensitive family and child custody laws.
 One way we have made important change is working with the courts to offer Safe Haven Access Centers.
 Instead of one parent and the “winner takes all” doctrine of the past, we believe in “shared parenting” that offers proper access and visitation to both parents; even if that access must be supervised.
-In situations where parents have a history of high conflict, CRC can still arrange for free, neutral drop-off and pick-up programs or offer convenient and continuous supervised access (visitation) time.
+In situations where parents have a history of high conflict, CRC can arrange for private neutral drop-off and pick-up or offer convenient and continuous supervised access (visitation) time.

 Supervised Visitation and Peaceful Transfer of Custody